rameshkalirawana/EFK/ansible-EFK.md

 ### Running the playbook

-To run the playbook user needs to use the below command once he is inside the TIG dir
+To run the playbook user needs to use the below command once he is inside the EFK dir
  ```
  ansible-playbook main.yaml -i inventory.yaml
  ```